How to Buy Futures in the Crypto Space

-If you’re ready to enter the current futures market in the crypto space, decide how much leverage (if any) you want to use, which futures trading market(s) you want to pursue, what the fee structure looks like (remember, there will be ZERO fees on our exchange as soon as we launch).
+If you’re ready to enter the current futures market in the crypto space, decide how much leverage (if any) you want to use, which futures Betfair Trading market(s) you want to pursue, what the fee structure looks like (remember, there will be ZERO fees on our exchange as soon as we launch).

 You’ll already know by now that many people in the cryptocurrency space are vehemently against KYC.
 After all, it’s the very antithesis of Bitcoin, privacy, and peer-to-peer payments.
 It’s also expensive and regulators rarely have cryptocurrency companies’ interests at heart.
 However, as BitMEX is demonstrating right now (and many an exchange before it), if you want to do business in the cryptocurrency industry as an exchange, sooner or later, you’ll need to implement KYC.

 Know Your Customer involves varying degrees of checks depending on the exchange.
 You can find out about Digitex Futures KYC processes in detail here.
-But to open a futures trading account on any exchange, you’ll need to give over some personal information and upload a government-approved ID.
+But to open a futures Betfair Trading account on any exchange, you’ll need to give over some personal information and upload a government-approved ID.
 You’ll then have to wait for it to be verified.
 This can take between a few minutes and a few days depending on the exchange.

 How to Buy Futures Contracts

-Currently, the mechanics of buying and selling futures contracts depends on the exchange that you’re trading on, but they all have the same fundamental elements in common.
+Currently, the mechanics of buying and selling futures contracts depends on the exchange that you’re Betfair Trading on, but they all have the same fundamental elements in common.
 You’ll need to decide upon your sentiment first–will the price of Bitcoin rise or fall?
 If you think it will go up, by how much and when?
 If you think it will go down, set the date and the price.